-Previously he was the finance director and then the chief operating officer, and he is a chartered accountant by background.
+Previously the ICAEW chief operating officer, and he is a chartered accountant by background.

 Michael was appointed as vice chair at Moorfields Eye Charity in March 2021.

-Noland has worked in the investment management industry for more than 33 years, and was most recently head of Heartwood Investment Management and its chief investment officer.
+Noland has worked in the investment management industry for more than 40 years, both as an equity fund manager and then in senior leadership roles at Barclays and Rothschild & Co.
+He was most recently Head of Handelsbanken Asset Management and its Chief Investment Officer.
 He is a non-executive director of T. Bailey Asset Management and a trustee of the Freshfield Foundation.

 Noland chairs the investment committee.

-He has co-authored a series of books on management and leadership for allied health professions and is an experienced lecturer and masterclass/workshop lead at national and international levels on professional and management/leadership topics and external service reviews.
+Rob has many publications including co-authoring a series of books on leadership and management for the allied health professions.
+He is an experienced lecturer and masterclass/workshop tutor at national and international levels on professional and management/leadership topics and has undertaken external NHS service reviews.

 Rob is committed to excellence in all aspects of healthcare service provision.
-He is also a Moorfields patient.
+He is registered blind and has been a Moorfields patient all his life.

 Vicky Hastings: chair of remuneration and people committee

-Vicky has worked in the investment management industry for over 30 years and held positions including fund manager at Kleinwort Benson and Mercury Asset Management, chief investment officer at Merrill Lynch Private Investors and investment director at JO Hambro Capital Management.
-She left her last executive role in 2010 and has worked as a non executive since then in both the profit and non-for-profit sectors.
+She has worked in the investment management industry for over 30 years and held positions including Fund Manager at Kleinwort Benson and Mercury Asset Management, Chief Investment Officer at Merrill Lynch Private Investors and Investment Director at JO Hambro Capital Management.